 Remedial examinations require a \$100.00 processing fee paid in advance.
 For course remediation, students will be charged an additional fee of \$500.00 for on-campus remediation.
-All remediation fees should be delivered to the Registrar in Student Affairs, and all fees must be paid in full and in advance of the start of the remediation process.
+All remediation fees should be delivered to the Office of the Dean, and all fees must be paid in full and in advance of the start of the remediation process.